A home for everyone

 “Abdul worked so hard on the K-State campus, and I got to be there alongside him, though I attended KU,” said Alicia.
 “I began to grow a passion for the work he was doing, and now K-State really feels like home.”

-Today, Abdul and Alicia own and operate Open Minds Child Development Center, an early childhood education center with three locations in Kansas, and are the parents of three young girls and are expecting a boy in October 2020.
+Today, Abdul and Alicia own and operate Open Minds Child Development Center, an early childhood education center with three locations in Kansas, and are the parents of three young girls and a boy.

 In addition to being a business owner, husband and father, Abdul serves on the K-State Multicultural Alumni Council, which is how he first heard about the Morris Family Multicultural Student Center project.